cvilsmeier/sqinn-go/README.md

 If you want true concurrency at the database level, you can spin up multiple Sqinn instances.
 You may even implement a connection pool.
 But be aware that when accessing a SQLite database concurrently, the dreaded SQLITE_BUSY error might occur.
+The PRAGMA busy_timeout might help to avoid SQLITE_BUSY errors.

 We recommend the following: Have one Sqinn instance.
 You may call Exec/Query on that single Sqinn instance from as many goroutines as you want.
 For long-running tasks (VACUUM, BACKUP, etc), spin up a second Sqinn instance on demand, and terminate it once the long-running work is done.
 Use PRAGMA busy_timeout to avoid SQLITE_BUSY.